 An ADEA-protected employee smiling in the office

-However, an older employee can't simply claim ADEA violations just because they were let go from a job position or passed over for employment.
-They have to be able to prove that age discrimination was the reason for the termination or refusal to hire and the initial burden of evidence is on them.
+However, older employees can't simply claim ADEA violations just because they were let go from a job position or passed over for employment.
+They must prove that age discrimination was the reason for the termination or refusal to hire, and the initial burden of evidence is on them.

-Hostile work environment claims under the Age Discrimination in Employment Act
+What is a hostile work environment under the Age Discrimination in Employment Act?

-Hostile work environment claims under the ADEA are also quite common.
-And while these claims can also vary from jurisdiction to jurisdiction, they often require an employee to be able to provide enough evidence to show, among other things, the following:
+Hostile work environment claims under the ADEA are quite common.
+These claims can vary from jurisdiction to jurisdiction, but they often require an employee to provide enough evidence to show, among other things, the following:

 • The conduct was unwelcomed by the employee